joaopedrori/joaopedrori/README.md

 - 👋 Hi, I’m @joaopedrori
 - 👀 I’m interested in Competitive Programming lately
-- 🌱 I’m currently learning more about C language in baking context.
+- 🌱 I’m currently learning more about C language in POS terminals.
 - 📫 How to reach me: joaopedrori1998@gmail.com, joaopedro.ribeiro@dock.tech, or through my linkedin https://www.linkedin.com/in/joaopedroribeirodemoura/

 <!---